bioinformatics-polito/DEEPrior/README.md

                         'grch38' allowed

   **-mp MODEL_PATH, --model_path MODEL_PATH**
-                        Path that points to the model to be used for the inference.
+                        Path that points to the model to be used for the inference, to be specified only if a new model has 				been obtained with *retraining* mode
-                        If 'default', the native model is used
+                        If 'default' or not specified, the native model is used.

   **-o OUTPUT, --output OUTPUT**
                         Name (with path) of the output file, e.g.